Black Knight (NYSE:BKI) Updates FY 2021 Earnings Guidance

-Black Knight (NYSE:BKI) issued an update on its FY 2021 earnings guidance on Monday morning.
+Black Knight (NYSE:BKI) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of $2.340-$2.360 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.270.
 The company issued revenue guidance of $1.47 billion-$1.47 billion, compared to the consensus revenue estimate of $1.46 billion.

+A number of research analysts have issued reports on the stock.
+Raymond James increased their target price on shares of Black Knight from $83.00 to $91.00 and gave the stock an outperform rating in a research report on Tuesday, November 9th.
+Zacks Investment Research upgraded shares of Black Knight from a hold rating to a buy rating and set a $86.00 target price on the stock in a research report on Tuesday, November 16th.
+One research analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of Buy and an average price target of $96.17.

 Black Knight, Inc engages in the provision of integrated software, data and analytics solutions.
 It operates through the Software Solutions, and Data and Analytics segments.
 The Software Solutions segment offers software and hosting solutions that support loan servicing, loan origination, and settlement services.